danieldavidson/continuous-threat-modelling/Continuous_Threat_Modelling_Reference.md

 You can learn more about threat modelling methodologies in the short document [Tactical Threat Modeling - SAFECode](https://www.safecode.org/wp-content/uploads/2017/05/SAFECode_TM_Whitepaper.pdf).
 For teams looking for more detailed guidance on these (and more) items, review [Avoiding The Top 10 Software Security Design Flaws](https://ieeecs-media.computer.org/media/technical-activities/CYBSI/docs/Top-10-Flaws.pdf) by the IEEE Center for Secure Design.

 For more formal instruction, SAFECode has an online training module called [Threat Modeling 101](https://safecode.org/courses/threat-modeling-101/) that takes a deeper look on questions of diagramming, annotation, and risk rating.

+[^1]:"[Threat Modeling Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Threat_Modeling_Cheat_Sheet.md)" by [OWASP](https://github.com/OWASP), used under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) / Slightly edited to fit with this document.
+[^2]:A threat model review from the security team should be requested for a new release, or should be made **at least once a year**.

 <!-- markdownlint-disable-file MD013 MD033 -->